- May 26, 2020

 Distracted thoughts while driving tend to bring a sense of false confidence because you may feel aware of your situation, but your active conscious is not truly engaged.
 This doesn’t mean you won’t pop back into reality when an emergency occurs, but your reaction timing won’t kick in as quickly, which could result in an accident.

 It’s impossible to stop your brain from doing what it’s naturally programmed to do, but there are techniques you can use to help minimize it during your commute.
-Consider practicing the following tips to help avoid daydreaming situations on the road:
+Consider practicing the following to help avoid daydreaming situations on the road:

 Don’t Stare at the Road